Skip to main content

 Bumping into a friend we met in Peru on arrival was a touch of that famous Irish luck that myself and Luke don’t have too regularly.

-We were brought to the centrally located and budget friendly Hostel Intiwasi located on the salon and barber ridden street Calle Murillo, two blocks from the San Francisco Plaza.
+We were brought to the centrally located and budget-friendly Hostel Intiwasi located on the salon and barber-ridden street Calle Murillo, two blocks from the San Francisco Plaza.

-At just 35B (€4.30) per person per night for a private double room with shared bathroom, how can you go wrong?
+At just 35B (€4.30) per person per night for a private double room with a shared bathroom, how can you go wrong?

 A rarity in Bolivia, the shared kitchen, although basic, offers two stoves and enough delph for all.
 Each floor has two toilets and separate showers with steaming hot water.
-After so long without it, dare are we complain?
+After so long without it, dare we complain?
 It’s too hot!

 Our only warning is to BYOT, bring your own toilet roll.
-While cleaning takes place every day, the toilets never has the stuff.
+While cleaning takes place every day, the toilets never have the stuff.
 Like, NEVER.
 But you need to get used to this whole Bolivia dissing toilet roll attitude.
 On the plus side, the Wi-Fi in the common areas is decent and if you’re lucky it might even reach your room!

 Street Food: